darrenaddy/1/content/Machine/pallet_table/index.md

 draft: false
 ---

-### Description
+###### Description

-Triad’s Open Stringer Saw (OSS) was designed to increase productivity and cut a perfect stringer every time.
-The OSS is powered by two soft start motors and uses two 30”x 80 tooth carbide tipped blades.
-The OSS is PC controlled and has automatic indexing and cutting.
-An in-feed and out-feed roller conveyor comes as standard equipment with the unit.
+The Triad Pallet Table is designed to be a low volume, "in house" production as well as multiple unit, high speed and volume commerical production.
+The frame top can be adjusted from a flat work table to an angled easel, which allows the operator to nail large pallets without stretching or walking.
+The height may also be varied to accomodate the operator.
+12 adjustable fingers for easy and consistant positioning of the slats.
+Length of fingers allow slat thicknesses from 1/4" to 1" in thickness.
+The deluxe model is equipped with an ASME air storage tank, manifold, air regulator and safety valve.
+It comes with a quick disconnect air outlet for a pnuematic nailer or stapler.

-### Specifications*
+###### Specifications*

-- Electrical Standard: 240 Vac, 3 PH, 60 AMPs
+- Electrical Standard: 120 V, 1 PH, 8 AMPs

-- Air Requirements: 100 PSI, 2 CFM
+- Air Requirements: 1/2" NPT at 100 PSI

-- Size: 36' L x 15'10" W
+- Size: 72" H (max) x 48" W x 40" D

-- Weight: 2700 lbs.
+- Weight: Approx. 400 lbs.

-- `Specifications subject to change without notice.`
+`*Specifications subject to change without notice.`

-### Capabilities
+###### Capabilities

-- Cut up to four separate 2" x 10" or 2" x 12" stringers at one time.

-- Accommodates stringer angles from 25 degrees to 45 degrees.

-{{< youtube id="XXXXXXXXX" autoplay="true" color="white" yt_start="2" >}}

-### Options

-- Under-Carriage Waste Conveyor (transports the waste from cuts from under the machine for more convenient clean-up.)
+- Pallet Size: Minimum 26" x 28", Maximum 48" x 54"

-### Have a Question?
+###### Have a Question?

 Ask it NOW via our [Quick Question Form](#qq)
 Or, if you prefer, feel free to call the factory at **1-800-568-7423** Business Hours: 8 AM to 5 PM Central, weekdays.